Signal Processing Meets SGD: From Momentum to Filter: Detailed Experimental Supplement

 \subsection{Objective Detection on PASCAL VOC}

+We conducted object detection experiments on the PASCAL VOC dataset~\citep{pascal-voc-2010}.
+The model used in these experiments was pre-trained on the COCO dataset~\citep{coco-dataset}, obtained from the official website.
+We trained this model on the VOC2007 and VOC2012 trainval dataset (17K) and evaluated it on the VOC2007 test dataset (5K).
+The utilized model was Faster-RCNN~\cite{faster_rcnn} with FPN, and the backbone was ResNet50~\citep{he2016deep}.
+We train 4 epochs and adjust the learning rate decay by a factor of 0.1 at the last epoch.
 We show the results on PASCAL VOC\cite{pascal-voc-2010}.
 Object detection with a Faster-RCNN model\cite{faster_rcnn}.
-Detailed experimental parameters we place in \hyperref[tab:hyperparameters_object_detection]{Tab.
-7}.
-The results are reported in \hyperref[tab:object detection]{Tab.
-2}, and detection examples shown in \hyperref[fig:detection examples]{Fig. 9}.
+Detailed experimental parameters we place in Fig.~\ref{tab:hyperparameters_object_detection}.
+The results are reported in Tab.~\ref{tab:object_detection}, and detection examples are shown in Fig.~\ref{fig:detection_examples}.
 These results also illustrate that our method is still efficient in object detection tasks.